Marina Vishmidt: Writing

-She is also a frequent contributor to various journals, including Afterall, Texte zur Kunst and E-flux.
+She was also a frequent contributor to various journals, including Afterall, E-flux, Mute Magazine, and Texte zur Kunst.

+In her teens and early twenties, Vishmidt was active in the US zine subculture, using the penname "Miss Mary Mack."

 Collaborations

-Vishmidt frequently collaborates with various artists and activists.
+Vishmidt frequently collaborated with various artists and activists.
 In 2010, she contributed texts to the 4th instalment of the project Lying Freely by artist Ruth Buchanan which took the form of a book.

 She was also part of a longterm research group of artists, writers, architects and musicians who worked together on the historical and contemporary presentation, documentation and reception of Victory over the Sun a Russian Futurist opera that premiered in 1913 in Saint Petersburg.
 The collective research efforts have been gathered in the publication Anfang Gut, Alles Gut - Actualizations of the Futurist Opera Victory Over the Sun 1913.

-Vishmidt is part of the working group of Cinenova a London-based feminist film and video distributor.
+Vishmidt was part of the working group of Cinenova a London-based feminist film and video distributor.
 She also collaborated with the Full Unemployment Cinema, a collective which screened films in independent, self-organised venues around London.
 The films focus mostly on themes of work, non-work, refusal and struggle.